kineticstoolkit/kineticstoolkit_doc/src/python_lists_mutability.md

 a
 ```

-## Appending an element to a list
+## 📄 Appending an element to a list

-To append a new element to a list, we can use the list's `append` method, which takes the new value as an argument.
+To append a new element to a list, we use the list's `append` method, which takes the new value as an argument.

 :::{admonition} Function vs method
 We already saw what is a [function](python_functions.md): a subprogram that can process arguments and return a result.